-- Pediatric inpatients may have 2 registered parents/adult caregivers.
+- Pediatric inpatients may have 2 registered parents/adult caregivers at a time.

-- Babies in the NICU: May have 2 registered parents/caregivers (please consult with Charge Nurse).
+- Babies in the NICU: May have 2 registered parents/caregivers at a time (please consult with Charge Nurse).

 - Inpatients are strongly encouraged to choose as their registered family visitor(s) only persons who are fully vaccinated against COVID-19 (i.e., 2 doses of approved vaccine + 14 days).

 - Registered family members must pass screening at the entrance, show photo ID at every visit, clean their hands and wear masks at all times - even at the bedside.
 Visitors may not eat or drink in a patient’s room.